Highway Development Control

 Highway Development Control ensures that new developments do not have a detrimental impact on Neath Port Talbots road network, including road safety, traffic flow, traffic generation and the environment.
-It also deals with land drainage and water course consents.
+It also deals with water course consents.

 The Section covers: